nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st company to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/grab@example.com` Edits the phone number and email address of the 1st company to be `91234567` and `grab@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd company to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Grab t/` Edits the name of the 2nd company to be `Grab` and clears all existing tags.

 ### Locating companies by name: `find`